Rugby World Cup '95

-Rugby World Cup '95 is a video game developed by Creative Assembly and published by Electronic Arts for the Sega Genesis and DOS.
+Rugby World Cup '95 is a sports video game developed by EA Sports and published by Electronic Arts for the Sega Genesis in 1994.
+It is based on the sporting event of the same name.
+A DOS port was developed by Creative Assembly and released in 1995.

 Gameplay

-Rugby World Cup '95 is a rugby game.
-The game was EA's first attempt at a rugby union simulation.
-The game uses the same engine as FIFA International Soccer, adapted by Electronic Arts's Slough development team to resemble the rules of rugby union instead of association football.
-Like FIFA, the game utilises an isometric viewpoint.
-The player controls one of the fifteen rugby players on their team at a time, with the ability to switch players on command.
-The game allows up to four human players at the same time, each controlling a different rugby player.
-The human players can choose to control a rugby player on the same team or on opposing teams.
-The remaining rugby players are controlled by the computer.
+Rugby World Cup '95 is developer Electronic Arts' first attempt at a rugby union simulation and is graphically adapted from the company's previous association football title FIFA International Soccer.
+The game utilizes an isometric viewpoint where the player controls one of the fifteen rugby players on their team at a time with the ability to switch players on command.
+It features multiplayer for up to four people simultaneously, each controlling a different rugby player.
+The human competitors can choose to control a rugby player on the same team or on opposing teams with the remainder controlled by the computer.